 5. Get spooked at the Scaliger Tombs

 These gothic funerary monuments, dedicated to the Scaliger family who ruled Verona for many years, are the perfect destination for those interested in the macabre.
 There are five tombs in the enclosure, including one featuring a death mask that is built into the wall of the adjoining chapel.

 6. People watch at the Piazza DelleErbe

-People watching is a favoured activity for many tourists, so prepare to eat lunch in this charming town square in the historic centre of the city.
+People watching is a favored activity for many tourists, so prepare to eat lunch in this charming town square in the historic center of the city.
 The square, which is a hub of activity, is also lined with historic buildings, fountains, and statues.

 7. Take a day trip Lake Garda